 The Trustees maintain a training plan which is designed to align closely with its longer-term strategy and business plans and is reviewed on an annual basis.
-During the year, the Trustees discussed their training needs as part of their meetings, having regard to the statutory requirements to have knowledge and understanding of pensionlaw and to be conversant with the Fund's trust deed and rules, Statement of Investment Principles (SIP) and other documents recording the Trustees' policies.
-Over the Fund year, the Trustees updated the SIP Implementation statement which sets out how the polices within the SIP have been followed throughout the year.
+During the year, the Trustees discussed their training needs as part of their meetings, having regard to the statutory requirements to have knowledge and understanding of pension law and to be conversant with the Fund's trust deed and rules, SIP) and other documents recording the Trustees' policies.

+Over the year, the Trustees updated the SIP Implementation statement which sets out how the polices within the SIP have been followed throughout the year.
 The Trustees undertook a number of activities that involved Trustees giving detailed consideration to various aspects of the Fund.

 The Trustee board periodically conduct assessments of its effectiveness.
 These assessments obtain candid feedback on an anonymous basis from each Trustee as well as our external advisors on the Board's diversity, inclusiveness culture, operating framework and performance generally.
-The results are collated and reported by Mercer Limited and discussed openly at Board meetings.
-The assessment questions are similarly prepared by Mercer Limited with each Trustee invited to provide input prior to them being finalised.
-The last assessment was carried out in March 2022.
-This confirmed that a majority of the Trustees felt that they effectively governed each of the following areas of the Fund to a moderate extent if not to a great extent:
+The results are collated and reported by Mercer and discussed openly at Board meetings.
+The assessment questions are similarly prepared by Mercer with each Trustee invited to provide input prior to them being finalised.
+The last assessment was carried out in May 2024, which confirmed that a majority of the Trustees felt that they effectively governed in all the key areas, listed below, to a moderate extent if not to a great extent.

 - Headline opinion

 - Trustee Board Meetings

 - Trustee Board Structure

-- Resourcing

 - Your Contributions

-- Contribution to the Board

-- Board Chair
+- Trustee board contributions

-- Decision Making
+- Decision making

-- Relationships

 - Appointments

-- Induction and Training
+- · Inductions and training

-- Governance & Risk
+- Governance and risk

-The next Trustee Effectiveness review is due to take place in 2024.
+The next Trustee Effectiveness review is due to take place in 2025.